The Race of Architectureby Tia Blassingame

 Lesley Naa Norle Lokko, ed., White Papers, Black Marks: Architecture, Race, Culture (University of Minnesota Press, 2000).

 Despite this rich history, the dominance in architectural discourse of the white European male architect has only recently been challenged, allowing for exploration of the alternative issues of gender and sexuality, as evidenced by recent works including Kathryn Anthony, ed.
-Designing for Diversity, Beatriz Colomina and Mark Wigley, eds., Sexuality and Space, and Joel Sanders, Stud: Architecture of Masculinity.
+Designing for Diversity, Beatriz Colomina, ed.
+Sexuality and Space:Gender, Race, and Ethnicity in the Architectural Profession, and Joel Sanders, Stud: Architectures of Masculinity.
 With the publication of Sites of Memory and White Papers, Black Marks, architectural historians are now beginning to ponder a relationship that has long been ignored—that of architecture and race.
 As an historically white male profession, architecture has never been a discipline open to examinations of nonwhites in architecture as anything other than exotic and primitive.
 The study of traditional, vernacular designs by nonwhite groups in such seminal books as Dell Upton, John Vlach, eds., Common Places: Readings in American Vernacular Architecture served to identify historic architectural contributions: Vlach, in Back of the Big House: the Architecture of Plantation Slavery explored the architectural landscape of the plantation from the slave’s point of view.
 His study began a compelling conversation relating the impact of slaves, race, and racism on the plantation architectural environment.
 But the idea that race continues to affect design, and that the desires for racial separation, distinction, and superiority could manifest themselves architecturally in anything other than the order of the “Big House” and the slave quarters, the separate entrances and facilities of the Jim Crow South, or the redlining of twentieth century urban centers, has only of late begun to be explored.

 The very idea that the built environment is a reflection of societal attitudes toward race has only recently found a place in architectural discourse.
 In the last ten years, books, articles, and conferences exploring race in architecture have focused on identifying and analyzing African American architects and their work.
 The primary rationale was that the contributions of African Americans in architecture had been invisible, and by bringing the architectural legacy of American nonwhites to the foreground, a broader discussion and debate would be sparked.
 Clearly the publication of Sites and White Papers suggests that the interest garnered by books such as Jack Travis’s African American Architects in Current Practice and Karen E. Hudson’s study of her great grandfather’s life and career, Paul Revere Williams: Legacy of Style, has not dissipated.